wso2/docs-is/en/includes/guides/authentication/app-native-authentication/handle-advanced-login-scenarios.md

 If the external IdP provides an SDK to handle authentication programmatically, login through this IdP can be handled natively within the application.
 Once the authentication is complete, the application receives the `access_token` and `id_token` from the IdP which are then sent to {{product_name}}.

-If you wish to authenticate users in the native mode, configure a certificate or specify the JWKS endpoint for the created connection. {{product_name}} uses this to validate the tokens received from the IdP
+If you wish to authenticate users in the native mode, configure a trusted token issuer and a certificate (or a JWKS endpoint) in your connection.

 To do so,

 1. In the {{product_name}} Console, go to **Connections** and select your IdP.

+2. In its **General** tab,

+    - under **issuer** configure a trusted token issuer.
-2. In its **General** tab, under **Certificates**, configure either a JWKS Endpoint or upload a certificate.
+    - under **Certificates**, configure either upload a certificate or configure a JWKS Endpoint.

 3. Click **Update** to save the changes.